"Attachment parenting," or AP, is an approach to child-rearing intended to forge

 Another study tracking 108 French-Canadian children found that kids who were securely-attached at age 6 scored higher on communication, cognitive engagement, and motivation to master new skills at age 8 (Moss et al 1998).

 Of course, correlation doesn't prove causation.
 It might be that smarter kids have an easier time forming secure attachments.

-But there are also experimental studies reporting a link between responsive parenting and cognitive development.
+But there are also experimental studies that suggest a causal link between attachment parenting practices and intelligence, at least in children who would otherwise be at risk.
 In these experiments, some mothers were randomly assigned to receive training in responsive parenting techniques.
-The infants of trained mothers showed greater growth in cognitive skills than did the infants of control moms (Landry et al 2003; 2006).
+Afterwards, the infants of trained mothers showed greater growth in cognitive skills than did the infants of control moms (Landry et al 2003; 2006).